Page about stamp-issuing country

 In the end of last year, the Museum of the Union of the National Commissariat of Post and Telegraph (in Leningrad) received the Khorezm National Republic’s stamps, which were found in the archives of the local postal and telegraph office.
 Because we did not find any information about these stamps, we asked about them the Chief Postal and Telegraph Office from Khiva.
 He sent us the following answer:

-[I do not translate the headline of the official letter] The stamps you sent were issued in 1922 by the Ministry of the Interior of the Khorezm National Republic.
+The stamps you sent were issued in 1922 by the Ministry of the Interior of the Khorezm National Republic.
 The stamps were issued in two variants, 5000 rubles for regular correspondence and 10000 rubles for the recommended.
 The stamps were intended for postal use within the Republic of Khiva.
 Foreign correspondence was franked with existing RSFSR stamps.
 According to unverified reports, these stamps were made lithographically in a local printer.
 Labels with the 10000 rubles were not retained.
 I cannot tell you more about your question because there are almost no witnesses here.
 If you need anything on this matter, let me know and I will take steps to get the information you are interested in.

 Head of the Lavrov Regional Union.